The Soldier's Details

 Embarked on HMT ‘Zealander’ at Fremantle on 30.5.1941 with 86 Light Aid Detachment attached to 2/6th Field Park Company.
 Taken on Strength with 88 Light Aid Detachment and attached to 2/4th Machine Gun Battalion on Singapore.
 The actual date this occurred is not known.

-Following capitularion Ivor, now a POW, was interred at Selarang.
-A few monbths later he was selected in Singapore with ‘B’ Force to travel to Borneo sailing July 1942.
+Following capitulation Ivor, now a POW, was interred at Selarang.
+A few months later he was selected in Singapore with ‘B’ Force to travel to Borneo sailing July 1942.
 There would be no survivors from 2/4th from Borneo.

 By early 1945 the POWs were facing the toughest months of their lives.
 It was a desperate fight to live.
 Ivor succumbed to malaria at Sandakan on 4 March 1945, aged 43 years.

 Ivor was residing Maylands when he enlisted December 1940.
 He married Leonie Mavis Huitson in Perth about 1924.
-The couple had 3 sons.
+The couple had five children

 Below: Thorley wins this spectacular race, however also mentioned is another 2/4th boy – George Gossage WX9062 who was KIA 12 Feb 1942 Ulu Pandan, Singapore.